 - Caution: While spraying the coconut oil, don’t spray the pet’s eyes.
 Also, make moisture that’s just enough to avoid storing since it’ll harden within a short time.

 3. Flea Combing Pets with Coconut Oil

-The oil will restrict the bug’s movement and make them to stick to your comb and hence you’ll have an easy time removing them and killing them.
+- The oil will restrict the bug’s movement and make them stick to your comb and hence you’ll have an easy time removing them and killing them.

 Choosing the Right Coconut Oil? – Does Coconut Oil Kill Fleas?

-Its very important that you choose coconut oil that’s both effective an safe for use in treating the fleas i your home, yards or on your pets.
+It’s very important that you choose coconut oil that’s both effective and safe for use in treating the fleas in your home, yards, or on your pets.